What Is HER2-Positive Breast Cancer?

 Surgery may also be an option for stage IV, or metastatic, cancer to prevent or treat symptoms or complications.

-Targeted therapy: Doctors usually start HER2 treatment with special drugs called targeted therapies.
-They block HER2 receptors to help keep your cancer cells from growing.
+Targeted therapy.
+Doctors usually start HER2 treatment with special drugs called targeted therapies.
+They block HER2 receptors to keep cancer cells from growing.
 These drugs include:

-- Lapatinib (Tykerb), neratinib (Nerlynx).
-These block certain proteins that can cause uncontrolled cell growth.
+- Abemaciclib (Verzenio), lapatinib (Tykerb), neratinib (Nerlynx), tucatanib (Tukysa).
+These drugs block certain proteins called kinases that can cause uncontrolled cell growth.